 Where is Kefalonia island?

-Kefalonia belongs to the Ionian islands group of Greece and is the biggest one.
-It is located between Zante and Lefkada and south of Corfu.
+Kefalonia belongs to the Ionian islands group of Greece.
+It is the biggest island between Zante, Lefkada, and south of Corfu.
 You can get there by plane or ferry.
 It is also a pivot point for other islands (even for day trips).

 You will need a car to get around Kefalonia.
-Distances are not that big but points of interest and beaches are scattered to different places.
-It is best to stay in or near Argostoli or Lixouri and have these as a base to move around the island.
+Distances are not that big, but points of interest and beaches are in different places.
+It is best to stay in or near Argostoli or Lixouri.

 How to get to Kefalonia island?

 The Airport of Kefalonia (EFL) is 7km south of Argostoli.
 It is not very big.
-Besides charter flights during summer time there are daily ones from/to Athens, all year around.
+Besides charter flights during summertime, there are daily ones from/to Athens, all year round.

-If you stay in Skala then airport is 45 km from there.
-There are plenty of taxis but due to large amounts if inbound travelers these disappear fast.
+If you stay in Skala, then the airport is 45 km from there.
+There are plenty of taxis, but due to large amounts of inbound travelers, these disappear fast.
 Better to book in advance, unless your hotel offers minivan transfers.

-To find best prices for your flight to Kefalonia, click here.
+To find the best prices for your flight to Kefalonia, click here.

 Ferry to Kefalonia

-There are many ways to reach Kefalonia either by mainland or from nearby Ionian group of islands, or even Italy (from the harbour of Bari and Brindisi).
+There are many ways to reach Kefalonia.
+By mainland or from nearby Ionian group of islands, or even Italy (from the harbor of Bari and Brindisi).

 There is an additional one from/to Ithaca island.

-From mainland Greece, you can take the ferry from Killlini to Poros harbour in Kefalonia.
+From mainland Greece, you can take the ferry from Killlini to Poros harbor in Kefalonia.

 There are daily ferries between Argostoli and Killini (mainland Greece, Peloponnese).

-You need to be careful on which ferry line is active for the period of the year you plan to visit Kefalonia.
+You need to be careful on which ferry line is active for the year you plan to visit Kefalonia.
 Some times ferry lines change per year.
-To be sure check this website to see availability and book ferry tickets.
+To be sure, check this website to see availability and book ferry tickets.

 Do book ahead, even if you travel to Kefalonia without a car/bike.